 It is about her childhood, mixed in with meeting her future husband (they met in high school), and followed by the birth of her three children.
-It is about her trying to lose weight, then gaining it back.
+As happens with many dieters, it is about her trying to lose weight, then gaining it back.

 (Raise your hand if you’ve never dieted before.)